Ready to take the next step?

-A Bachelor of Science in Human Services will equip you with a solid foundation in the field of psychology and a practical understanding of the challenges and capabilities of potential clients, empowering you to advocate for people and their needs and giving you opportunities to enter and advance in a variety of social service career paths.
+Gain a practical understanding of the challenges and capabilities of potential clients, empowering you to advocate for people and their needs and giving you opportunities to enter and advance in a variety of social service career paths.

+All concentrations provide students a chance to deep-dive into an area of interest to them, not only providing marketability of their skills and education, but a way to customize their major.
 By integrating classroom instruction and field-based experiences, the Human Services program will help you understand the structure and dynamics of organizations, communities and society, as well as the nature of individuals and groups.

 Our Human Services graduates work in various fields that include: